Follow Pearl, Malti & Bruce

 Don’t get me wrong.

-As of this minute, I wouldn’t change one minute of Malti’s and my nearly two years together.
+As of this minute, I wouldn’t change one minute of Malti’s and my time together.

 Except, of course, for all the times I screwed up.